Master of Business Administration and Engineering (MBA&E)

 The Interdisciplinary Management (IM) specialization is targeted mainly for students with technical backgrounds.
 The key learning goal of this specialization is competency in the management of complex, multidisciplinary projects.

-The Lean Management (LM) specialisation gives competencies in enhancing processes in production and administration.
+The Lean Management (LM) specialisation gives competencies in enhancing processes in production and administration, as well as industry 4.0 applications.

 Teamwork and communication skills